ayyjohn/mandalamaker/README.md

 - [ ] an about section describing general purpose use
 - [ ] a production README.md

+Bonus/Future Features
+- [ ] allow the user to change what color they're drawing with by selecting a check box

 ## Architecture and Technologies

 This project will be implemented using the following: